 Now, we get it.
 Your first thought is probably to rip away your kid’s smartphone and deactivate all their social media accounts.
 Yet, this doesn’t solve anything, especially if this has already happened to your kid.

-How you can prepare your kid for these negative experiences on social media?
+How you can prepare your kid to face the possible dangers of social media?

 It starts with just two steps.